 Microsoft has announced the end of support for all existing Exchange on-prem products.
 They announced also the launch of the Exchange SE.
-Exchange SE after October 14th, 2025, will be the only supported version by Microsoft.
+Exchange SE after October 14th, 2025, is the only supported version by Microsoft.
 You will find here how to migrate to Exchange SE with a complete visual guide.

 Prerequisites